 Send a Message

-Please email us or complete the form if your query is not urgent.
+Please complete the form below if your query is not urgent.
 Non urgent queries include:

 - General advice about badgers in your garden.
 Some people are happy to encourage badgers and we can advise on the best ways to do this and what you need to be aware of in terms of feeding.
 We can also advise on a number of methods for deterring badgers or you can read our Fact Sheet on our Resources page.
 Please do remember badgers are a protected species and it is illegal to cause harm to them or any disturbance to setts.